 6. Family Housing.
-On-base family quarters or temporary lodging facilities (TLFs) are not available to students and their families.
-We don't recommend bringing family members since local housing is extremely limited and costly.
+On-base family quarters are not available if you bring additional family members.
+We don't recommend bringing family members since local housing is extremely limited.
 You will not be approved to miss class time to search for family housing.
-Families should plan to arrive several days early to look for off-base lodging.
+Families should plan to arrive several days early to look for lodging.
 Individuals are responsible for paying all rental fees and utility bills.
 When you move into your off-base quarters, you will normally be required to pay a deposit on both the apartment and utilities.
 Most rentals require a minimum of 6 months lease; some require utility payments as well.
 We recommend asking your sponsor to assist you when you sign your lease.
 A lease is a legal contract, and you are obligated to honor it.
 There are furniture rental agencies in the area where you may rent furniture on a monthly basis.

-7. U.S. Funded - Daily Living Allowances.
+7. Daily Living Allowances.

 - 7.1.
-Per diem: Actual cost of lodging on-base (\$90 normally, but not to exceed \$111 if off-base lodging is approved) + \$40 proportional meal rate + \$11 for incidentals.
-Total is \$141 per day, unless student invitational travel orders (ITOs) indicate otherwise. - 7.2.
+Lodging on-base: Actual cost of lodging (\$60 normally, but not to exceed \$91) + \$30 proportional meal rate + \$11 for incidentals. - 7.2.
 Per AFI 16-105, Joint Security Cooperation Education and Training, para 10-60b and Table 7-1, U.S. funded students must lodge on-base when quarters are available.
-If they instead choose to lodge off-base, they will no longer be eligible to receive a daily living allowance.
+If they instead choose to lodge off-base, they will no longer be eligible to receive a daily living allowances.